-- 2.4.1 The Purpose of the PIC CoC Committees is to meet the operational needs of the CoC. - 2.4.2 Committees will research, brainstorm, discuss and/or evaluate in order to develop recommendations to the PIC CoC Advisory

-Board.
-Committees may include sub-working groups as needed. - 2.4.3 The purpose and scope for each Committee shall be defined at the time the committees are created and will develop their own policies and procedures that are consistent with the governance structure and adopted by the PIC CoC Advisory Board.
+- 2.4.1 The Purpose of the CoC Committees is to meet the operational needs of the CoC. - 2.4.2 Committees will research, brainstorm, discuss and/or evaluate in order to develop recommendations to the O'ahu CoC Board.
+Committees may include sub-working groups as needed. - 2.4.3 The purpose and scope for each Committee shall be defined at the time the committees are created and will develop their own policies and procedures that are consistent with the governance structure and adopted by the O'ahu CoC Board.